captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 Yael, enough.
 ---
 ## PAOLA:
-You know, I took one of those DNA tests.
+You know, I that DNA test.
 ---
 That 23me site.
 ---